balsimpson/alexa-radio/README.md

 ## Usage

 Deploying it is incredibly easy thanks to [Standard Library](https://stdlib.com/).
-It involves two steps and lots of button clicking.
+It involves two steps and lots of button clicking and some copy pasta.

 ### Step 1